Intellisec-Solutions/Sentinel2D3FEND/README.md

 ## Description
 This code snippet retrieves Azure Sentinel Incidents that are mapped to MITRE ATT&CK Framework and generates the related MITRE D3FEND defenses

+Also you can generate D3FEND defenses from an MITRE ATT1CK navigator layer

 ![](/images/Sentinel2D3FEND.png)

 ## CSVs